NoahBraveFoundation/horse-racing/app/README.md

 Fastlane lives in `app/fastlane`.
 To exercise the `testflight` lane locally:

 1. Copy your signing assets into `app/Signing/` (already ignored by git).
-At minimum you need `AppStoreConnect.p8`; importing the `.p12` distribution cert into your login keychain is also required once per machine.
+You'll need the App Store Connect key (`AppStoreConnect.p8`), the distribution provisioning profile (defaults to `NBFTickets.mobileprovision`), and the distribution cert (`dist.p12`, import into your login keychain once per machine).
 2. Create `app/Signing/fastlane.env` with your App Store Connect identifiers (format: `KEY=value` per line):

   ```bash